Update, Nov. 19, 2025: We added a title capitalizer tool to the online editor.

 - Adverbs

-We don’t have the time to list every noun, pronoun, verb, adjective and adverb here, but as long as you remember this list, you can Google the word you’re struggling with to find out whether or not it falls into one of the five categories listed above.
+We don’t have time to list every noun, pronoun, verb, adjective, and adverb here, but as long as you remember this list, you can Google the word you’re struggling with to find out whether it falls into one of the five categories listed above.

 Rule 3:

-Always capitalize words of five or more letters, regardless of whether the word falls into one of the aforementioned five categories.
+Always capitalize words of five or more letters, regardless of whether the word falls into one of the five categories mentioned above.
 This rule will help you avoid making errors when using conjunctions and prepositions in your titles.
-You see, many moons ago, writers did NOT capitalize any conjunctions or prepositions.
+You see, many years ago, writers did not capitalize any conjunctions or prepositions.
 However, today’s standard practice is to capitalize conjunctions and prepositions of five or more letters.

 Here are some examples: